Definition of Limited Partnership

 The following are some of the major disadvantages:

-- First, the general partners are exposed to maximum personal liability for debts and other business-related obligations.
+- The general partners bear maximum personal liability for debts and other business-related obligations.

 - It is a much more demanding business structure than a general partnership, requiring more paperwork and compliance.